keyvanplays/keyvan-shell-script/README.md

 https://www.mingw-w64.org/downloads/

-After you have installed and added it to the puff، tap the command below in your commandline or PowerShell.
+After you have installed and added it to the path، tap the command below in your commandline or PowerShell.

 ```sh
 git clone https://github.com/keyvanplays/keyvan-shell-script